Kong/docs.konghq.com/app/2.0.x/go.md

 >Note: this also means any call to a PDK function has to be transferred to the Kong process and back.

-Go plugins are built with the `-buildmode=plugin` flag, which allows the pluginserver to dynamically load them.
-In order to comply with Go's strict linking compatibility checks, they have to be compiled with the `kong/go-plugin-tool` Docker image, as described below.
+Go plugins are built with the `-buildmode=plugin` flag, which allows the plugin server to dynamically load them.
+To comply with Go's strict linking compatibility checks, they have to be compiled using the `kong/go-plugin-tool` Docker image, as described below.

 ## Prerequisites